Richard Breitman

-Richard David Breitman, born in 1947, is an American historian best known for his study of the Holocaust.
+Richard David Breitman (born 1947) is an American historian best known for his study of The Holocaust.

-Richard Breitman is an American historian who has written extensively on modern German history, the Holocaust, American immigration and refugee policy, and intelligence during and after World War II.
+Richard Breitman is an American historian who has written extensively on modern German history, the Holocaust, American immigration and refugee policy, and intelligence during and after World War 2.
 He has spent his career in the history department at American University in Washington, D.C., from which he retired as distinguished professor emeritus in 2015.
 He has written or co-authored twelve books and served for twenty-five years as editor of Holocaust and Genocide Studies, a scholarly journal owned by the United States Holocaust Memorial Museum.

 Education and career

 Breitman was born in 1947, in Connecticut.
-His grandparents had emigrated to the U.S. from Odessa and Krakow in 1905 and settled in Hartford, CT.
+His grandparents had emigrated to the U.S. from Odessa and Krakow in 1905 and settled in Hartford.
 His parents were American-born, his father, Saul, a businessman, his mother, Gloria (nee Salz) a homemaker.
 Breitman attended public schools in West Hartford, and he credits an inspiring high school history teacher, Robert Derosier, with bringing European history to life for him.

 Breitman graduated from Yale summa cum laude and earned both his M.A. and Ph.D. in modern European history at Harvard.
 His first book, German Socialism and Weimar Democracy (University of North Carolina Press, 1981), explored the tensions between socialist goals and democratic convictions in the Social Democratic Party of Germany during the Weimar Republic.

-Not long after, Breitman read an article by the historian Walter Laqueur that traced[js1] the story of an anonymous German industrialist who in 1942 brought to the West information about Hitler’s planned use of gas chambers and crematoria to destroy European Jewry.
+Not long after, Breitman read an article by the historian Walter Laqueur that traced the story of an anonymous German industrialist who in 1942 brought to the West information about Hitler’s planned use of gas chambers and crematoria to destroy European Jewry.
 This man’s identity had remained a mystery for decades.
-Breitman, after months of archival research, proved that he was Eduard Schulte, a prominent but secret anti-Nazi CEO of a large mining firm who traveled frequently between Germany and Switzerland.
+Breitman, after months of archival research, proved that he was Eduard Schulte, a prominent-but-secret anti-Nazi CEO of a large mining firm who traveled frequently between Germany and Switzerland.
 Together, Breitman and Laqueur then wrote Schulte’s story that detailed the muted reactions to his warnings: Breaking the Silence: the German Who Exposed the Final Solution (Simon & Schuster, 1986; University Press of new England, 1991).
 Translated into several languages, it remains in print.

 In 1994, Breitman requested that the National Security Agency declassify its holdings of World War II intercepts and decodes of enemy radio messages.
 The NSA Historical Cryptographic Collection, amounting to some 1.3 million pages, was turned over to the U.S. National Archives.
 In this mass, Breitman found a small file of British decodes of German police radio messages that revealed important information about the first stage of the Holocaust.
 Prodded by Parliament, the British government followed with its own, larger, declassification of German police decodes.
 Breitman mined both archives for his 1998 book Official Secrets: What the Nazis Planned, What the British and Americans Knew (Hill & Wang).
 Still in print in a number of languages, it examines the relationships among German, British, and American policies toward European Jews.